manolisliolios/vue-sui-wallet/README.md

 ### Login Button

-You can render a "connect to wallet" button using the following code:
+You can render a "connect to wallet" button using the following code.
+The component is already globally accessible by importing it in main.js.

 ```
-// Inside script
-import SuiConnectButton from "vue-sui-wallet";

 // in your template
 <sui-connect-button></sui-connect-button>
 ```